allanpeda/Tplink-TL-SG105-mount/README.md

 This is the FreeCAD and STL file to 3D print a mounting bracket for the TP-Link TL-SG105, 5 Port Gigabit Unmanaged Ethernet Switch.

 Holes are the correct size for number four pan head screws.
+I used it to mount the device under a shelf.

 ![bridge-print](https://github.com/user-attachments/assets/289f92e5-a65d-4935-af84-1e774ac7aac6)